shuddle/SPGooglePlacesAutocomplete/README.md

 SPGooglePlacesAutocomplete requires a deployment target >= iOS 6.0 and ARC.

 ### Installation
+[CocoaPods](http://cocoapods.org) is the recommended way to add SPGooglePlacesAutocomplete to your project.

-1. Create a new group in your project
+1. Add a pod entry `pod 'SPGooglePlacesAutocomplete'` to to your Podfile.
-2. Drag all the files from <clone directory>/SPGooglePlacesAutocomplete into this group
+2. Run `pod install` or `pod update`.
 3. Include SPGooglePlacesAutocomplete wherever you need it with `#import "SPGooglePlacesAutocomplete.h"`.